 What to wear when starting?
 On the mat when you are a beginner, track suit pants and tee shirt is acceptable.
 Shorts and singlet would not be suitable.
 If you continue training a white Gi which we can supply at a reduced rate is worn.
 We are located inside the Tweed Heads Sports Club, so normal Club dress code is relevant until you get to the change rooms, which means Smart casual attire.

 I have an injury or medical condition can I still train?
 You would need to speak to the Sensei regarding training with an injury.
-To start off it is not advisable while you are in the early stages, however seniors that have adopted Aikido principles find this much easier.
-For medical conditions we need to have a Doctor’s clearance that said the benefits of Aikido training is well known for rehabilitation and general health and well being.
+To start off it is not advisable while you are in the early stages, however seniors that have adopted Aikido principles find this much easier and beneficial.
+For medical conditions we need to have a Doctor’s clearance, that said, the benefits of Aikido training is well known for rehabilitation and general health and well being.